Welcome to Oyster Harbor!

 - Surveys of private property, unless that property borders community property

-- Zoning, easement or permit issuing services.
-These are provided by the County.
+- Zoning, easement or permit issuing services which are regulated and provided by the County.

 What can you do to help Oyster Harbor be a great place to live?

 Oyster Harbor is where we live.
-Its our home and where we spend most of our non-working time.
-The best thing we can all do for Oyster Harbor is to go out into our community; to walk, or play and to exercise.
-Use our amenities, enjoy what we have to offer.
+It’s our home and where we spend most of our non-working time.
+The best thing ‘we can all do’ for Oyster Harbor is to go out into our community; to walk or play and to exercise.
+Use our amenities and enjoy what we have to offer.
 That by itself builds a sense of ‘community’ for all of us.

 Volunteering is a great way to make our community better.
-While we have a professional manager, and use professional/licenses landscapers and construction companies, many of our projects, ideas and unique amenities were built or devised by community volunteers.
+While we have a professional manager and use professional/licensed landscapers and construction companies, many of our projects, ideas, and unique amenities were built or devised by community volunteers.

-From annual budget planning to picking up litter while you are out for a walk – giving Oyster Harbor just a moment of your time – will keep our community great.
+From annual budget or election votes to picking up litter while you are out for a walk – giving Oyster Harbor just a moment of your time – will keep our community great.

 Your Oyster Harbor Neighbors